Brazil country brief

 For the latest economic data refer to the Brazil country fact sheet [PDF 45 KB].

-In 2012 Brazil overtook the UK to become the world's sixth-largest economy, with its GDP around A$2.5 trillion (due to exchange rate fluctuations the United Kingdom and Brazil fluctuate between being sixth and seventh-largest economies).
-Brazil's per capita GDP is lower than Chile’s, but significantly higher than in fellow BRICS members, China and India.
+In 2012 Brazil overtook the UK to become the world's sixth-largest economy, with its GDP around US$2.2 trillion (due to exchange rate fluctuations the United Kingdom and Brazil fluctuate between being sixth and seventh-largest economies).
+Brazil's per capita GDP is lower than Chile’s, but higher than in fellow BRICS members, China and India.

 With large and well-developed agricultural, mining, oil and gas, manufacturing and service sectors, Brazil is expanding in world markets.
-China has replaced the US as Brazil's largest trading partner.
+China has replaced the United States as Brazil's largest trading partner.
 Brazil is second to Australia as the world's largest iron ore exporter.
 Brazil is also the largest, or second-largest, exporter of beef, soybeans, orange juice, sugar and chicken.
 It is the world's second-largest producer and largest exporter of ethanol.
 Brazil is facing a number of economic challenges including manufacturing competition from China, low productivity, infrastructure bottlenecks and chronic economic inefficiencies.

 Under the 2012 Australia-Brazil Strategic Partnership, leaders agreed to hold regular leaders' meetings, Foreign and Trade Minister consultations at least every two years, and expand the bilateral senior officials' meetings to include defence representatives in a “Strategic Dialogue”.
 The Strategic Partnership contains initiatives aimed at improving bilateral links, including education, resources and energy, science and technology and trade and investment as well as furthering multilateral and regional cooperation.